Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 art museum ravenna

-Ravenna sits on flat terrain, making it perfect for biking.
-There are many bike paths in and around the city, as well as numerous opportunities to explore the countryside.
-Exploring the area by bike was definitely a highlight of my things to see in Ravenna.
+Ravenna sits on flat terrain, making it one of the best cycling cities in Italy.
+There are bike paths in and around the city and plenty of routes into the countryside.
+Exploring by bike was a highlight of my visit as it’s the most natural way to move at Ravenna’s pace.

 bike tour in Ravenna